Wheeler scores 2 to lead Jets to 6-5 win over Senators - Philly

-Josh Morrissey, Brandon Tanev and Mathieu Perreault also scored for the Jets, who pulled five points behind first-place Nashville in the Central Division with three games remaining.
+Andrew Copp and Kyle Connor each had a goal and an assist, and Josh Morrissey and Brandon Tanev also scored for the Jets, who pulled five points behind first-place Nashville in the Central Division with three games remaining.
 Adam Lowry and Mark Scheifele each had two assists, and Connor Hellebuyck stopped 32 shots.

-"They played hard and didn't quit so you have to give them credit," Wheeler said.
-"It's two points, it's a win.
-Obviously there's areas we can be better, but we scored one more goal than they did."

-Thomas Chabot and Matt Duchene each scored twice and Christian Wolanin got his first NHL goal for Ottawa.
+Thomas Chabot and Matt Duchene each scored twice and Christian Wolanin got his first NHL goal for Ottawa, which was playing its final home game of the season.
 Craig Anderson finished with 34 saves.

-"Fans probably loved seeing 11 goals, but for a coach not so much," Ottawa coach Guy Boucher said.
-"We did enough offensively to win the game, but when you don't defend as well as you attack offensively it makes it difficult."

 The Senators pulled to 5-4 at 4:47 of the third as Wolanin beat Hellebuyck glove side.
-However, Perreault restored the Jets' two-goal lead on the power play with 5:22 remaining.
+However, Connor restored the Jets' two-goal lead with his 30th, on the power play, with 5:22 remaining.

 Duchene pulled Ottawa within one again on Duchene's second power-play goal of the ninth with 1:05 to go.